This record explained

 Entering income and expenses

-On the simplified 'Income' bookkeeping sheet, income can be reported as a single figure for each 'Income Type' that is applicable.
+Income should be reported for each 'Income Type' that is applicable.
 As follows:

 Rental Income